M.F.A. in Nonfiction Curriculum

 Kelly Carr M.F.A.
 '06 and Jaimi Dowdell, freelance reporters writing for The Boston Globe, were awarded for their investigation "Secrets in the Sky", which details the failures of the Federal Aviation Administration's registration of U.S. planes and pilots.Read the story

-The limited-residency format of the program, with its curriculum of reading, writing, and mentoring, allows students to complete the program in two years.
+The low-residency format of the program, with its curriculum of reading, writing, and mentoring, allows students to complete the program in two years.
 The 49-credit degree requirement consists of these components:

 Participation in a minimum of two on-campus residencies (CNF 608, a 3-credit course).
 Residencies include workshops, lectures, presentations, panel discussions, and other elements students use to continue their work off-campus during the online semester.